SJSU-CMPE-264/Vagrant/README.md

 This repo contains the entire testing and devlepment environment used in San Jose State's CMPE 264 Advanced Digital & Computing System Design.

 # Requirements #
+The following programs need to be installed before anything will actually work.

 * [Git](https://git-scm.com/)
 * [Vagrant](https://www.vagrantup.com/)